-Will I be reimbursed for taking part?
+Will my child/ward be reimbursed for taking part?

-For the visits you need to travel to us, and we will reimburse your travel expenses.
-Additionally, you will receive vouchers for taking part, to say thank you for your time taking part in the study.
-A voucher of £25 will be given to you for each visit (there will be four visits in total), a £15 voucher will be given to you after you complete the first set of questionnaires and a final £25 voucher will be given to you if you complete the end of study questionnaire.
-If you participate in all aspects of the study, you will receive £140 worth of vouchers.
+For the visits your child/ward needs to travel to us, and we will reimburse their travel expenses.
+Additionally, they will receive vouchers for taking part, to say thank you for your time taking part in the study.
+A voucher of £25 will be given to your child/ward for each visit (there will be four visits in total), a £15 voucher will be given to them after they complete the first set of questionnaires and a final £25 voucher will be given to them if they complete the end of study questionnaire.
+If they participate in all aspects of the study, they will receive £140 worth of vouchers.

-What will happen to the samples I give?
+What will happen to the samples my child/ward gives?

-The saliva samples will be kept securely and confidentially (privately), and will be labelled with your unique study identification number.
-Samples will be referred to only by this study identity number, and your name will not be available to the laboratory investigators.
+The saliva samples will be kept securely and confidentially (privately), and will be labelled with your child/ward's unique study identification number.
+Samples will be referred to only by this study identity number, and their name will not be available to the laboratory investigators.
 Once we have collected samples from all the people in the study these will be stored until we are ready to analyse them.
 Some of the analysis may be performed by other laboratories including within commercial companies and therefore samples will be transferred from Oxford to these laboratories, this includes laboratories outside of the UK.

 We will use large-scale analysis techniques to look at all of the different biological and genetic material found in your saliva.
 We will use this information in our analysis to see how hormones affect our measures.
-You can find more information about genetics on our website (www.wrh.ox.ac.uk/research/roadpain).

-If you agree, part of the samples taken will be used for genetic studies, looking for variation across your entire genome, e.g. through DNA or RNA sequencing.
+If you agree, part of the samples taken will be used for genetic studies, looking for variation across your child/ward's entire genome, e.g. through DNA or RNA sequencing.
 Genes provide instructions for processes in the body and for traits such as eye colour.
 Everyone's genes are a little different.
 Information about these differences among people can help researchers understand things, such as how to best use drugs to treat disease.
-The results of these tests will not have any implications for you personally.
-The results from your genetic tests will not be fed back to you and will only be used for research.
+The results of these tests will not have any implications for your child/ward personally.
+The results from their genetic tests will not be fed back to you or them and will only be used for research.
 These analyses are not the same as those that may be carried out in a clinical genetic screen for a specific disease-linked gene.
 All data including the genetic data will be coded before analysis so that researchers will not be able to link research results directly to individuals.
-However, your DNA is unique to you so it can never be completely anonymous.
-If you have any questions about this please let us know and we can talk to you about them.
+However, your DNA is unique to your child/ward so it can never be completely anonymous.
+If you, or your child/ward, have any questions about this please let us know and we can talk to you about them.